bentbot/Talking-AI/README.md

  ```

 ### Troubleshooting
- Please make sure you have `afplay` or equivalent for the play() function to work properly.
-You may want to replace the commands on lines 117 & 119 with your own system's choice command-line audio player.
+ Please make sure you have `afplay` or `ffplay` by [ffmpeg](https://ffmpeg.org/download.html) installed and ready in order to hear the voices.
+ Make sure you've signed up for [Google Text-To-Speech Console](https://console.cloud.google.com/) and [OpenAI ChatGPT API](https://platform.openai.com/account/api-keys) access systems and inserted your API keys.

 ### Available Voices (en-US)
  - en-US-Neural2-A (thru J)